The 2026 EV Home Charging Handbook: Infrastructure, V2H & The Hardwired Standard

 The "Charging War" has ended.
 As of 2026, almost every manufacturer (Ford, GM, Rivian, Volvo, Mercedes-Benz, etc.) has transitioned to the NACS (North American Charging Standard), originally designed by Tesla.

 - Buying Advice: If you are buying a dedicated home charger today, Get a NACS model.
-Even if you currently own a CCS-equipped car, NACS-to-CCS adapters are robust and cheap.
+Even if you currently own a CCS-equipped car, NACS-to-CCS adapters are reliable and cheap.
 Installing a CCS wall unit in 2026 is like installing an RCA-jack TV mount in the HDMI era.

 - Featured Hardware: The Tesla Universal Wall Connector remains a top recommendation because it features an integrated, lockable adapter that natively supports both NACS and CCS vehicles.